shangzhihao/toylora/README.md

 # ToyLoRA: Understanding Low-Rank Adaptation through MNIST

-A toy implementation demonstrating how **LoRA (Low-Rank Adaptation)** works in practice.
+A toy implementation demonstrating how **LoRA (Low-Rank Adaptation)** works.
 This project shows the core concepts of LoRA by:

 1. **Base Training**: Training an MLP on MNIST digits 0-7
 2. **LoRA Fine-tuning**: Using low-rank adaptation to efficiently learn digits 8-9 without modifying the original model weights